mentainha/m3o/README.md

 ## Features

-Here are the main features of M3O
+Here are the main features:

 - **🔥 One Platform** - Discover, explore and consume public APIs all in one place.
 - **☝️ One Account** - Manage your API usage with one account and one token.